Contact Us

 Show answer Can these microscopes be adapted to different users?

-Yes, they are designed to be ergonomic.
-Leica Microsystems offers a variety of ergonomic tubes, so that users can sit upright in a relaxed posture.
+Yes, Leica Microsystems offers a variety of ergonomically designed tubes, so that users of different body size can sit upright in a relaxed posture.
 Users can operate the stage with their left or right hand and adjust the height of the focus knobs to suit their hand size and arm position.
-Further ergonomic accessories are available.
+Further ergonomic accessories, such as ErgoTubes, ErgoModules, and ErgoLift, are available.

 Related Articles